Commission inquiries

 • meeting with a selection of interested parties.

-More information about the discussion paper is available on the Engage Vic website.
+More information about the inquiry is available on the Engage Vic (opens in a new window)website.

-The Victorian Gambling and Casino Control Commission will review and consider all feedback provided through the public engagement process.
+The Victorian Gambling and Casino Control Commission is reviewing and considering all feedback provided through the public engagement process.

 Updated